Padres Fans Perform the Worst Rap Song Ever Ahead of NLCS

-Padres fans perform the worst rap song ever ahead of NLCS originally appeared on NBC Sports Chicago
+Padres fans perform the worst rap song ever originally appeared on NBC Sports Philadelphia

 One of the ubiquitous scenes when teams make a deep playoff run is the local TV live shots, featuring superfans of all shapes, sizes, and colors, displaying their fandom the best way they know how.